tbronzwaer/raptor/README.md

 python plotter.py
 ```
 # TROUBLESHOOTING & FAQ

-This section will be updated as comments/questions arrive.

 **Q: RAPTOR failed to compile because the -fopenmp flag caused a compatibility issue.**